Nine Basic Financial Skills No Young Adult Should Leave Home Without

-For almost every young adult, maturity begins with learning how to have a handle on your financial matters.
+For every young adult, maturity begins with learning how to have a handle on your financial matters.
 That is one way to guarantee a promising future as well as setting long-term financial goals.
 Teens growing into a young adult need to play an active role in planning their future when they enter high school.
-When they begin taking on the responsibility early in life as they get older, their role will come to be larger, and the parent tasks will become less.
+When they begin taking on the responsibility early in life as they get older, their part will come to be larger, and the parent tasks will become less.

 Parents should train teenager to handle their own future, so they will know what is approaching ahead.
-Although Parent tasks are to help their child, children should gradually assume responsibility for their future, they are better prepared when they manage their own life.
+Although Parent tasks are to help their child, children should gradually assume responsibility for their future; they are better prepared when they manage their own life.
 Some people believe that procrastination has nothing to do with their future.
 Nonetheless, to some degree, procrastination will dictate the level of future an individual attain.

 A large sum of first-year college students was surveyed about their past financial education and current monetary behaviors.
 The outcomes of the studied were utterly troubling.
-The research showed over 40 percent of the young adult were so unprepared to have a handle on their assets and said they didn’t feel prepared to manage their finances.
+The research showed over 40 percent of the young adult was so unprepared to have a handle on their assets and said they didn’t feel prepared to manage their finances.
 Also, 25 percent confessed they didn’t know how to manage their checking account.
-They continued to use their checking, even when their bank accounts have almost exceeded it's limit, and another 12 percent admits to never checked their bank accounts because they were terrified of what they’d see there.
+They continued to use their checking, even when their bank accounts have almost exceeded its limit, and another 12 percent admits to never checked their bank accounts because they were terrified of what they’d see there.

-Although sometimes young adult feels a lot of pressure leaving childhood and transitions to adulthood, once they graduate high school and start that next stage, they need to begin managing their own financial affairs immediately.
+Although sometimes young adult feels a lot of pressure, leaving childhood and transitions to adulthood, once they graduate high school and start that next stage, they need to begin managing their own financial affairs immediately.
 With that in mind, let’s touch bases on the things young adults need to know to be able to take on responsibility once they leave home.
-Below are nine basic financial skills every young adult should be aware to live a comfortable life.
+Below are nine necessary financial skills every young adult should be aware to live a comfortable life.

 1. He or she will need to know how to separate wants from need.
 This will be one of the harshest reality checks for a young adult to accomplish so they can become “independent.”